clintonbf/Clints-doc-project/docs/2-task1-booking-assessment.md

 1. Login at the [Academie Duello MindBody page](https://clients.mindbodyonline.com/ASP/su1.asp?studioid=154406).
 ![](https://github.com/clintonbf/Lynns-and-Clints-doc-project/blob/gh-pages/assets/images/practica-desktop-1.png?raw=true)
-2. Click the calendar icon to navigate to the date that you are interested in.
+2. Click the **calendar icon** to navigate to the date that you are interested in.
 ![](https://github.com/clintonbf/Lynns-and-Clints-doc-project/blob/gh-pages/assets/images/practica-desktop-2.png?raw=true)
-3. Click the 'Sign up now' button beside the class that you are interested in.
+3. Click the **Sign up now** button beside the class that you are interested in.
 ![](https://github.com/clintonbf/Lynns-and-Clints-doc-project/blob/gh-pages/assets/images/practica-desktop-3.png?raw=true)
-4. Confirm the booking by clicking 'Make a single reservation'.
+4. Confirm the booking by clicking **Make a single reservation**.
 ![](https://github.com/clintonbf/Lynns-and-Clints-doc-project/blob/gh-pages/assets/images/practica-desktop-4.png?raw=true)

 And that's it.
 Your space has been reserved!